seL4/docs/Developing/Building/Incorporating.md

   responsible for ensuring that the system configuration is simulatable if it uses this function.
 Other functions are provided such as `SetSimulationScriptProperty` to allow the application's CMake scripts to customise the simulation command generated.
-- `ApplyCommonSimulationSettings`: Will try and change the kernel system configuration to disable features that aren't simulatable.
+- `ApplyCommonSimulationSettings`: Will try to change the kernel system configuration to disable features that aren't simulatable.
 - `ApplyCommonReleaseVerificationSettings(release, verification)`: Will setup flags for different combinations of 'release' (performance optimized builds) and 'verification' (verification friendly features) builds.